ijrussell/essential-fsharp/Chapters/01 - A simple Domain Modelling Exercise.md

 let assertSarah = (calculateTotal sarah 100.0M = 100.0M)
 ```

 Whilst this code works, having boolean properties representing domain concepts is not the most robust approach.
-In addition, it is possible to be in an invalid state where a customer could be eligible but not registered.
-To prevent this, we could have added a check for ```customer.IsRegistered = true``` but it is easy to forget to do this.
-Instead, we will take advantage of the F# type system and make domain concepts like *Registered* and *Unregistered* explicit.
+In addition, it is possible to be in an invalid state where a customer could be `Eligible` but not `Registered`.
+To prevent this, we could have added a check for `customer.IsRegistered = true` but it is easy to forget to do this.
+Instead, we will take advantage of the F# type system and make domain concepts like `Registered` and `Unregistered` explicit.

 ## Making the Implicit Explicit

-Create a new file called 'part2.fsx' and copy the final code from part1.fsx into it.
-We are going to modify the code in part2.fsx in this section.
+Create a new file called *part2.fsx* and copy the final code from *part1.fsx* into it.
+We are going to modify the code in *part2.fsx* in this section.

-Firstly, we create specific record types for *Registered* and *Unregistered* customers.
+Firstly, we create specific `Record` types for `Registered` and `Unregistered` customers.

 ```fsharp
 type RegisteredCustomer = {